musshorn/Dota-2-Building-Helper/README.md

 *nSize:* Length of 1 side of the building.
 Buildings must be square shaped.
 Example: nSize=2 would be 2x64 units.
 So, the building covers (2x64) by (2x64) units, or a total of 4 squares.

-*vOwnersHero:* The hero which owns this building.
+*hOwnersHero:* The hero that owns this building.

 Returns -1 if a building can't be built at the location.